 A provision is recognised when it is probable that an outflow of resources embodying economic benefits will be required to settle an obligation arising from a past event, and when a reliable estimate can be made of the amount of the obligation.
-The amount of this obligation is discounted to determine the amount of the provision as soon as this update is significant
+The amount of this obligation is discounted to determine the amount of the provision as soon as the impact of discounting is significant.